Insights

 The overall picture, therefore, looks positive.
 If both growth and inflation continue in their current course, the US will achieve the ‘soft landing’ many thought impossible.

-Powell’s testimony
+Powell’s Testimony

 On March 6th and 7th, Powell testified before the House Financial Services Committee, initially appearing to reiterate his former remarks to the effect that more data is needed to provide confidence that inflation is sustainably under control.